 Active Mode Locking

 The general aspects of the generation of ultrashort pulses by mode locking are discussed in the article on mode locking.
-This article addresses active mode locking, which involves the periodic modulation of the resonator losses or of the round-trip phase change.
+This article specifically addresses active mode locking, which involves the periodic modulation of the resonator losses or of the round-trip phase change.
 This can be achieved e.g. with an acousto-optic or electro-optic modulator, a Mach–Zehnder integrated-optic modulator, or a semiconductor electroabsorption modulator.
 If the modulation is synchronized with the resonator round trips, this leads to the generation of ultrashort pulses in the form of a regular pulse train: an output pulse is obtained each time when the circulating pulse hits the output coupler.

 The principle of active mode locking by modulating the resonator losses (AM mode locking) is easy to understand.
 The action of the modulator has two different important effects: